matt-FFFFFF/terraform-azuredevops-vmss-agent/README.md

 # VMSS Azure DevOps Agent (Linux)

-This contains a Bicep template that will deploy a VMSS suitable as an Azure Devops agent.
+This contains a Bicep template that will deploy a VMSS suitable for an Azure Devops agent.
 It is currently configured for use with Terraform but can easily be customised using the `cloud-init.yml`.

 The resulting ARM JSON file is over 700 lines long, this shows how much easier Bicep is to work with!